Reduce Your Stress, Improve Your Heart Health

-"The challenge becomes determining what barriers prevent an individual woman from following those healthy habits and what sort of support we as health care providers can offer to help her improve them," said Dr. Greta Kuphal, a UW Health physician specializing in family and integrative medicine.
+"The challenge becomes determining what barriers prevent an individual woman from following those healthy habits and what sort of support we as health care providers can offer to help her improve them," said Dr. Greta Kuphal, a UW Health physician specializing in family and integrative health.
 "The answer can be as simple as help with motivation for change or as complex as dealing with deep emotional wounds that affect self-esteem and feeling 'worth' the time and energy it takes to care for herself."

 Depression, job stress and communication issues, especially with a life partner, have all been shown to increase the risk of heart disease.
 Women can be more affected by emotional risk factors when it comes to heart health.
 Takotsubo Cardiomyopathy, or "broken heart syndrome," is one example of a stress related complication that is found mainly in women.

 "Patients with Takotsubo Cardiomyopathy present with chest pain, changes on their EKGs and changes in their blood work that all look like a heart attack caused by a blockage in an artery feeding their heart," Dr. Kuphal said.
 "What is found, however, is that there is no significant blockage but instead a very unique ballooning out of one of the heart’s chambers.
 This syndrome has shown a strong correlation with acute, emotional distress, and estimates show that 90 percent of people with this syndrome are women."

 This suggests that emotional and spiritual health can impact the physical health of the heart just as proper diet and exercise do.